lassalleloan/dns-black-hole/README.md

 3. Loading the property list file

 After running the `agent/set-agent` script, the `com.loanlassalle.dns-black-hole.update` agent is ready to run automatically according to calendar intervals.
-The agent will perform every day at 21:00 PM.
+The agent will perform every 24 hours.

+**Note:** If the system is asleep, the job will be started the next time the computer wakes up.
+If multiple intervals transpire before the computer is woken, those events will be coalesced into one event upon wake from sleep.

 **Note:** It is possible to change the execution interval.
 To do this, please follow instructions on [this website](https://www.launchd.info) at Configuration/StartCalendarInterval section.